Businesses can be made or destroyed by their order management and order processing.

 Order management for small businesses is the same as for any other business.
 Orders are placed, picked, shipped, and delivered.
 However, small businesses have fewer resources to allocate to this function of their business.
 These are part of the order processing steps.

 The biggest tip for small business owners is to invest in order management software.
 This will allow you to automate various functions of the order process like sending orders to fulfillment and tracking inventory levels.
 Pair this with other eCommerce software, and you can streamline your business operations without taking on additional staff.

-You can also contract with a 3PL or dropshipping vendor to lower costs more and avoid handling fulfillment at all.
+You can also contract with a 3PL or dropshipping vendor, including dropshipping vendors, to lower costs more and avoid handling fulfillment at all.
 If this model works for your business type, it's great for letting you focus solely on growing sales.

 Supplier Order Management

 On the other side of the coin is supplier order management, where you are looking to control the orders you place with your own suppliers.
 This is more difficult than regular order management since much of the process is controlled by your suppliers.

 There are two ways to conduct efficient supplier relationship management.
 First, stay in contact with your suppliers regularly.
 This will ensure they understand any pain points you may have and keep them informed of any upcoming orders.
 This way you don't run into issues with meeting demand.
 Hiring a dedicated order management specialist to take charge of these relationships is a great idea.